 This is a rare Glenn of California tall dresser designed by Milo Baughman circa 1960's.
 This dresser has been executed in walnut with Milo Baughman exquisite hourglass hardware.
 This dresser features white lacquered drawer fronts in a glossy enamel finish.
-This dresser also features solid oak drawers.
+Drawers are dovetialed and made of solid oak drawers.

 Dimensions: 33 W x 18 D x 48.5 H